scouten/ericscouten.travel/content/2024/09-23-valley-of-fire-state-park/index.md

 bounds = {sw = [36.024, -115.181], ne = [36.502, -114.409]}
 cover = "es-4696-097"
 cover_cdn_key = "img/v1/2024/09/es-4696-097"
+cover_alt = "A wide desert landscape at Rainbow Vista in Valley of Fire State Park, with red and tan sandstone formations on the left, scattered low desert shrubs across reddish ground, and distant colorful rock ridges and mountains under a deep blue cloudless sky."
 +++

 Lisa and I are in Las Vegas for a few days while she attends a conference.
 We had a bit of extra time this morning, so we visited [Valley of Fire State Park](https://parks.nv.gov/parks/valley-of-fire), about an hour north of the city.